infracost/docs/docs/infracost_cloud/get_started.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Infracost Cloud is our SaaS product that builds on top of Infracost open source.
-It enables team leads, managers and FinOps practitioners to setup tagging policies, guardrails and best practices to help guide the team.
-For example, you can check for required tag keys/values, or suggest switching AWS GP2 volumes to GP3 as they are more performant and cheaper.
-See our [demo video](https://www.youtube.com/watch?v=IYyul9WX7Pw) to learn more.
+It enables you to check for best practices such as using latest generation instance types or block storage, e.g. consider switching AWS gp2 volumes to gp3 as they are more performant and cheaper.
+Team leads, managers and FinOps practitioners can also setup tagging policies and guardrails to help guide the team.
+See our [demo video](https://www.youtube.com/watch?v=9f4kOy21au8) to learn more.

 <img src={useBaseUrl("img/infracost-cloud/dashboard-chart.png")} alt="Team visibility across all changes" />